 But times have changed drastically.
 In a global world where all the buildings have windows and TV screens, and where citizens are so psychologically open and aware that our various identities and impulses can no longer be sublimated or suppressed, very few people can be satisfied with moving into one of those buildings and simply remaining there.
 Many of us can visit one or more buildings briefly, or we can stay in one but only during the daytime, because we have to sleep elsewhere.
 Or maybe we can stay for several months, a year, or several years, but eventually we have to go out into the street, in the open air, among the various bazaars, stalls, and markets, where other things we also need can be found.
 The buildings don’t need to be knocked down.
 They are beautiful, and we need them.
 It’s just that they can no longer contain all the dimensions of who we are.
 They need to be used differently, understood differently.

-In the articles that follow, unaffiliated practitioners will find much to think about that will be of use to their situations.
 The question for anyone interested in Buddhist practice is, “How do I discover meaning and find transformation?”
 This is a challenge, whether we are affiliated or unaffiliated, though perhaps a greater challenge for those who don’t enjoy the resources or the support of coherent institutions and communities.
 For them there is perhaps more loneliness, more doubt and confusion.
-The essays that follow will help.
 But the unaffiliated practitioner can take some heart, I hope, in the reflections above.
 You might well be engaged in pioneering work, whether you realize it or intend it or not.
 Though you may feel alone, I am sure that religious practice is always a community endeavor: we always practice together, even if it seems that we are apart, each of us doing what we can, what we are given to do by our situation and our passion.